-Location: Makandura, a suburban quarter of the North Western Province, which is 55 km to the Northeast of Colombo.
+The faculty was established in 1999 at Makandura, a suburban quarter of the North Western Province, which is 55 km to the Northeast of Colombo.

-FLFN is the only faculty in the Sri Lankan university system which offers a B.Sc. degree programme in food science and nutrition sectors.
-FLFN continues to serve the country through producing competent & knowledgeable graduates.
-Degree programmes of the faculty have been designed to train students to meet national and international needs and embark on postgraduate studies.
-The development of Generic Graduate Attributes (GGAs) and knowledge necessary for the graduates to be self-employed is also addressed.
+FLFN is the only faculty in the Sri Lankan university system which offers a BScHons degree programme in food science and nutrition.
+FLFN continues to serve the country by producing competent and knowledgeable graduates that to the food and nutrition sector.
+Degree programmes of the faculty have been designed to train students to meet national and international needs and to embark on postgraduate studies.
+The development of Generic Graduate Attributes (GGAs): the employability skills and knowledge necessary for the graduates to be self-employed is also addressed.

-FLFN adopts flexible learning as a part of its overall strategy to deliver an enhanced student-cantered and blended learning approach to education in a very conducive atmosphere.
+FLFN adopts flexible learning as a part of its overall strategy to deliver an enhanced student-centered and blended learning approach to education in a very conducive atmosphere.
 Apart from imparting knowledge, all course units are aimed at developing the personality of the students by improving leadership, interpersonal relationships, communication, analytical and critical thinking skills.
-The knowledge and skills gained through the education at the faculty is a competitive advantage in the job market and in finding placements to pursue postgraduate studies locally and internationally.
+The knowledge and skills gained through the education at the faculty are a competitive advantage in the job market and in finding placements to pursue postgraduate studies locally and internationally.